keeganjewell/DS4002-Project-1/README.md

 ## Software and Platform
 ### Software
-- Python 3
+- Python 3, used for data collection, preprocessing, exploratory analysis, and modeling
-- Google Colab
+- Google Colab, used to develop and execute the Python notebooks
-- GitHub
+- GitHub, used to store and organize the final project repository

 ### Python Packages
 The following Python packages are used in this project: